Trump National Security Adviser H.R. McMaster To Resign, Be Replaced By John Bolton

 Rather than turning the conflict around sharply or cutting bait altogether, as Trump had considered, the White House made an open-ended commitment to Afghanistan that simply removed any pretense of an end date from the nation's longest war.

 Then there were the reports — always sourced on background — that McMaster was among those top advisers privately contemptuous of Trump's fitness for the job.
-Former Secretary of State Rex Tillerson reportedly called Trump a "moron," and lost his job.
+Former Secretary of State Rex Tillerson reportedly called Trump a "moron" and lost his job.
 McMaster reportedly said Trump had "the intelligence of a kindergartner" and now has lost his job.